KCHBR- Kings Canyon High Basin Route, 2018. 22 days, 186 miles, 58,000’ ascent.

 Near Road’s End I see evidence of the controlled burning in the area that seems like it has been going on for years.

 Well, if you come off a week-long trip really looking forward to a shower, and they close the showers from 1-3 in the afternoon, a bath in the sink begins to sound desirable.

 Section 2, July 24- August 1, 90 miles, 22,251’ ascent.

 For my second trip I combine a meet-up with some folks from the Highsierratopix website with the other objective of accomplishing the most northern part of Skurka’s KCHBR route by passing through the Ionian Basin.

 I drive up from Los Angeles that morning and visit the Lone Pine ranger station to get my permit.
 The view is encouraging, most of the snow is gone, and there is no smoke haze from the perpetual fires.

 I prefer to leave my car in Bishop, the town below the pass where I intend to exit at the end of my trip, and put out my thumb.
 I hope that my clean appearance and the climbing helmet will help me to snag a ride.
 After one hour in the 103 degree heat, I give up and drive all the way up to the McGee Creek trailhead, which is a fast way to get started but means that I will have to go retrieve my car after I finish my hike.

 This view shows the second day with an attempted ascent up Red and White Mountain, McGee Pass, the attempted ascent up Red Slate Mountain, and the third day with Pace Col, and Grinnell lake, the site of the meet-up.

-The late day hike up from the McGee trailhead is pleasant.
+The late day hike up from the McGee trailhead is inviting.

 I awake to a beautiful day and view.